What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 Regulatory.
 Hormones are substances that provide

-along with the nervous system humoral regulation of body functions.
+along with the nervous system, humoral regulation of body functions.
 The role of the hormone

-insulin in the regulation of blood sugar.
+insulin in regulating blood sugar.

 2. The biological significance of the reproduction of organisms.
 Reproduction methods.

-1. Reproduction and its importance.
+1. Reproduction and its meaning.

-the existence of species for many millennia, contributes to an increase
+the existence of species for many millennia contributes to an increase

 vegetative reproduction of organisms.